Glossary

 Here are a couple of real-life examples of function calling in action:

-Booking a Restaurant Reservation: In a chatbot for a dining app, function calling enables the AI to process a user’s request for a reservation.
+1. Booking a Restaurant Reservation: In a chatbot for a dining app, function calling enables the AI to process a user’s request for a reservation.
 When the user says, “Book a table for two at 7 PM at Mario’s Italian,” the model calls a reservation API function, automatically passing in the details to confirm the booking and providing a response with the reservation details.

-Tracking an Order in E-commerce: When a customer asks, “Where’s my order?” an AI assistant can call an order tracking function that retrieves the latest shipment status.
+2. Tracking an Order in E-commerce: When a customer asks, “Where’s my order?” an AI assistant can call an order tracking function that retrieves the latest shipment status.
 This function pulls data from the company’s logistics system and returns the current location, estimated delivery date, or any recent updates, all within the same chat.

-For an in-depth guide check the Function calling guide
+View the Function calling guide

 Guardrails